wang296/CS6501-Text-Mining/index.md

 **Class Calendar**: [Google Calendar]({{site.baseurl}}/calendar/)

 # Announcements
+**April 6th**: The lecture slides for "Support Vector Machines" have been posted.

+**April 2nd**: MP3 has been posted and it is due on May 2nd.

+**April 2nd**: MP2 has been posted and it is due on April 11th.

 **March 29th**: The lecture slides for "Logistic Regression" have been posted.

 **March 24th**: Solution for Quiz 2 has been posted.